The Lucky One Film Review

-Kidzworld reviews the new, romantic Zac Efron movie based on a Nicolas Sparks novel.
+Kidzworld reviews the new, romantic Zac Efron movie, The Lucky One based on a Nicolas Sparks novel.

 By: Lynn Barker